The Importance of Credit Risk Management in Banking

 How do banks set up a Credit Risk Management system?

-Even though every bank may have their own approach to establishing credit risk management models, there are a few basic steps that every Credit Risk Management includes-
+Even though every bank may have its own approach to establishing credit risk management models, there are a few basic steps that every Credit Risk Management includes-

-- The business model in place should be such that is ever-evolving, able to achieve real-time scoring to limit monitoring, have data visualization capabilities and business intelligence tools to make it available any time.
+- The business model in place should be such that it is ever-evolving, able to achieve real-time scoring to limit monitoring, have data visualisation capabilities, and business intelligence tools to make it available at any time.

 - Establishing a sound credit-granting process or criteria that will clearly indicate the bank’s target market.
-This should include appropriate credit administration, measurement and monitoring process.
+This should include appropriate credit administration, measurement, and monitoring processes.

-These are some principle ways to set up a Credit Risk Management system that will help in minimizing risk and maximizing reputation and productivity.
-Often, banks do prefer having a consulting agency to look after their Credit Risk Management since managing credit risk is a tricky task due to a lot of recommendations and predictions, thus there shouldn’t be any possibility of loopholes in the process.
+These are some principal ways to set up a Credit Risk Management system that will help in minimising risk and maximising reputation and productivity.
+Often, banks prefer having a consulting agency to look after their Credit Risk Management since managing credit risk is a tricky task due to a lot of recommendations and predictions; thus, there shouldn’t be any possibility of loopholes in the process.

 What are the advantages and disadvantages of Credit Risk Management?